syncfusion-content/windowsforms-docs/WindowsForms/Chart/Runtime-Features.md

 {% tabs %}  {% highlight c# %}

-// Create a new instance of the ChartInteractiveCursor class and initialize chartseries into it.
+// Create a new instance of the ChartInteractiveCursor class and initialize chart series into it.

 ChartInteractiveCursor cursor1 = new ChartInteractiveCursor(this.chartControl1.Series[0]);